shreethaar/slides/RE-DLL/re-dll.md

 - Vulnerabilities analysis that lead to supply chain risks
 - Understand how applications interacts with external libraries

+Add an image of a chart from MalwareBazaar -> right side

 ---

 ### ./what_is_dll